metagenome-atlas/atlas/docs/usage/output.rst

 ::

   atlas run binning
-  #or
-  atlas run genomes

-When you use different binners (e.g. metabat, maxbin) and a bin-reconciliator (e.g. DAS Tool), then Atlas will produce for each binner and sample:
+When you use different binners (e.g. vamb, metabat, DASTool), then Atlas will produce for each binner and sample:

   - ``{sample}/binning/{binner}/cluster_attribution.tsv``